otacke/h5p-dictation/README.md

 if you want to modify the code and want to get a fresh build built in the background.

 ## Ideas to think about ...
-- Could be interesting, but the use case might be rather particular for this content type: Audio Recorder widget which would allow to record the reading directly from within H5P/enhance Audio widget. (future option)
 - Do we need an option for different diff styles?
 - Automatic speed change?
 How to balance speed/pitch?
 - Add option for "drag the words" instead of text input fields?
 But then the name Dictation might be a little misleading